Jake Paul taken to hospital after suffering 'double broken jaw' in Anthony Joshua heavyweight fight

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW

+Paul did not face the media at the post-fight press conference as he sought treatment for the injury but Nikisa Bidarian, CEO of Paul's promoters Most Valuable Promotions, said: "He's fine.
+He drove himself to the hospital.
+A broken jaw's very common in sports, particularly in boxing or MMA.

+"I think the recovery time from the doctors and surgeons we've already talked to is four to six weeks."

-Paul barely landed a shot but showed commendable heart to last as long as he did once Joshua's barrage began.
+Paul barely landed a shot in the bout, which had been scheduled to go eight rounds at the Kaseya Center, but showed commendable heart to last as long as he did once Joshua's barrage began.

 The 28-year-old YouTuber revealed he thought he had broken his jaw as he spat out a mouthful of blood during a post-fight interview.